samsquire/gui-thunks/README.md

 For files that have downloads as part of the queue, there could be an embedded GUI format inside the archive.
 Even for multi gigabyte downloads, this embedded GUI is encountered early in the archive and is used to prepare interfaces for collecting data later in a pipeline.

+# Examples

+You can right click on a file and the following queuable items appear:

+* Download file
+ ** Rename file
+ ** Move file